 It is critical to recognize your role in the mistakes.
 Without that admission, you cannot take the steps necessary for career recovery and personal growth.
+Additionally, it makes it more likely that others will forgive you if you growth.
 Additionally, it makes it more likely that others will forgive you if you are sincere - and they believe you - about your role in the situation.
 (We will talk a lot more about the recovery stage later.)